AlexanderSkrock/camunda-modeler-code-editor/README.md

 To extend or modify the functionality and ui, feel free to implement another plugin next to this one!

 This package provides a js api to enhance the development process of extensions.
-Simply add this package as a dependency via your package manager to consume the api.
+Simply add `@camunda-modeler-code-editor/api` as a dependency via your package manager to consume the api.

 ```js
 import CodeEditorApi from '@camunda-modeler-code-editor/api';